ossianravn/markdown-mirror/README.md

 Key benefits include:
 - **Dynamic Markdown Conversion:** Converts posts/pages to Markdown (using the [League HTML-to-Markdown](https://github.com/thephpleague/html-to-markdown) library) when requested.
 - **AI-Friendly Index:** Creates an `llms.txt` file that aggregates your content in a clean, Markdown-formatted list.
+- **Extended Context Files:** Generates `llms-ctx.txt` and `llms-ctx-full.txt` for enhanced content discovery and relationships.
 - **SEO-Friendly:** Adds canonical links and SEO headers without disallowing `.md` URLs in `robots.txt`—ensuring both search engines and AI crawlers can access your content appropriately.
-- **Efficient Caching:** Speeds up repeated requests by caching both individual Markdown conversions and the global `llms.txt` content.
+- **Efficient Caching:** Speeds up repeated requests by caching both individual Markdown conversions and the global context files.
 - **Per-Post Control:** Allows you to include or exclude specific posts from the Markdown mirror via a simple meta box.
 - **Robust Admin Interface:** Provides detailed settings and built-in tests to ensure proper functionality.